oracle/dbt-oracle/README.md

 dbt "adapters" are responsible for adapting dbt's functionality to a given database.
 Check https://docs.getdbt.com/docs/contributing/building-a-new-adapter

-> Prior to version 1.0.0, dbt-oracle was created and maintained by Techindicium - https://github.com/techindicium/dbt-oracle Contributors in this repo are credited for laying the groundwork and maintaining the adapter till version 0.4.3.
+> Prior to version 1.0.0, dbt-oracle was created and maintained by [Indicium](https://indicium.tech/) on [their GitHub repo](https://github.com/techindicium/dbt-oracle).
+Contributors in this repo are credited for laying the groundwork and maintaining the adapter till version 0.4.3.
 From version 1.0.0, dbt-oracle is maintained and distributed by Oracle.

 # Table of contents